 Spotlight won Best Picture!
 It was a surprise, as The Revenant looked on track to win after picking up two of the major awards, while Spotlight hadn’t won anything other than Original Screenplay.
 But I’m pleased it won.
 It was an excellent and meaningful film about the Catholic Church’s sexual abuse scandal and the journalists who uncovered it, unlike the revenge survival picture with fancy choreography but haphazard storytelling and phony Native American “spiritual” elements.
 (Still wish that Mad Max could have pulled off the biggest upset of the night, but oh well.
 At least it won the most awards of the night!)

 I loved Chris Rock’s monologue.
 It was hard-hitting (and said everything I was thinking when Jada Pinkett Smith and Will Smith said they were boycotting the Oscars — they weren’t even invited!)
 The way he characterised Hollywood racism as “sorority racist” was particularly on-point.
+(I now realise that what he’s talking about is systemic racism.)
 Let’s hope that the people who greenlight films actually take note.

 Here’s my delayed “live-blog” of the rest: